tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

 [NARRATOR]_

     It appears this place used to be a hotel.
 This would have been the foyer.
-    You can see the footprint of a long reception desk running down one side of the floor.
+    You can see the footprint of a grand reception desk running down one side of the floor.

 [NARRATOR]_